 A person with both eyes corrected for distance can typically go back at a later date and have one eye readjusted for blended vision.
 Getting completely used to blended vision generally takes several weeks but may take several months, because you are breaking very well-established ways of using your eyes.
-People rarely ask to have blended vision eliminated after they get adjusted to it, but this certainly can be accomplished with an enhancement procedure.
+People rarely ask to have blended vision eliminated after adjusting to it, but an enhancement procedure can accomplish this.

 3. Mild Blended vision.
 This is a compromise between full distance vision in each eye and full blended vision.
 In mild blended vision, one eye is left with only a small amount of nearsightedness.
-This will cause only a small decrease in distance vision in that eye, but will aid somewhat in midrange and close-up vision.
-For many patients forty-five or older, this mild blended vision is a reasonable solution to the problem of poor distance vision combined with the loss of near vision that comes with middle age.
-The degree of mild blended vision is adjustable, based on the patient’s age and visual demands, and can be further adjusted as the person ages.
+This will cause a small decrease in distance vision in that eye, but will aid in mid-range and close-up vision.
+For many middle-aged patients, mild blended vision is a reasonable solution to poor distance vision combined with near vision loss.
+The degree of mild blended vision is adjustable, based on the patient’s age and visual demands.
+It can be further adjusted as the person ages.

 How can you determine if full blended vision or mild blended vision might be right for you?
 During your consultation, Dr. Caster will show you blended vision using test glasses or contact lenses.
 Most people can immediately tell whether they like blended vision or not.
-If you desire a longer test period at home, you can request a pair of blended vision glasses or contact lenses made in order to test for a longer period of time at home or work.
+If you desire a longer test period at home, you can request a pair of blended vision glasses or contacts.